dalkoran/dalkoran.github.io/_posts/2009-03-13-weekend-getaway-to-kangaroo-island.md

+---
----title: "Weekend Getaway to Kangaroo Island"
+title: "Weekend Getaway to Kangaroo Island"
 date: 2009-03-13 13:18
 author: spencen
 comments: true
 categories: [General]
 tags: []
 ---

 I spent last weekend away with the family touring around Kangaroo Island.
 I managed to take a few photos of the “mandatory” tourist spots.
 I’ve become quite a fan of taking panoramic photos the easy way – i.e. standing in one spot and taking multiple photos at different angles with a relatively constant horizon.